 Direct Fisheries Interactions

 Bycatch is the number one source of direct human-caused death and serious injury to marine mammals worldwide, estimated at over 650,000 individuals each year.
 Two important publications (see the Learn More section of this page) have highlighted the significant threat that gillnets pose to marine mammals around the world.
 While the United States has made significant progress in reducing the impact of fisheries operations on marine mammals, fishery bycatch remains a serious problem in other countries.
 In some cases, fishery bycatch threatens to drive species, such as the vaquita in the Gulf of California, to extinction.
 Although marine mammals can be bycaught in gear being actively fished, they can also be bycaught in lost, abandoned or discarded gear, a phenomenon call ‘ghost fishing.’
 One review of 76 publications on this topic found reports of over 1800 cetaceans entangled in ‘ghost gear’.
 While the United States is a leader when it comes to sustainable fisheries management, over 90 percent of the seafood we consume is imported.
 For this reason, the Commission supports regulations by the National Marine Fisheries Service to fully implement Section 101(a)(2) of the MMPA requiring import bans on seafood caught in foreign fisheries whose bycatch injures or kills marine mammals in excess of U.S. standards.
 The Commission provided input to the development of a draft List of Foreign Fisheries in a 1 March 2017 letter to NMFS, emphasizing the importance of including fisheries that are preventing the recovery of depleted marine mammals or contributing to their decline.
 In addition, the Commission supports capacity-building efforts to reduce marine mammal bycatch and entanglement, particularly in coastal net fisheries.
-As one of the first steps in the implementation of these regulations, on 22 August 2017, the National Marine Fisheries Service published its draft List of Foreign Fisheries.
+As one of the first steps in the implementation of these regulations, on 22 August 2017, the NMFS published its draft List of Foreign Fisheries.
 The Commission provided comments on the draft list on 23 October 2017.
 NMFS published the final List of Foreign Fisheries on 16 March 2018, and is now soliciting input on its revision.